intelliseawolf/blog-by-laravel7.0/README.md

 Open source projects are the community’s responsibility to use, contribute, and debug.

 ### License
-Larablog is licensed under the [MIT license](https://opensource.org/licenses/MIT).
+jeremykenedy.com is licensed under the [MIT license](https://opensource.org/licenses/MIT).
 Enjoy!